rashkopetrov/img-optimize/README-INSTALLATION.md

 **Method 1** : Add an alias in .bashrc

-With this method img-optimize can only be used by the current user
+With this method img-optimize can only be used by the current user.

 ```bash
 echo "alias img-optimize=$HOME/.img-optimize/optimize.sh" >> $HOME/.bashrc